fNIRS/snirf/GOVERNMENT.md

 **Section 3.** Terms.
 The Steering Committee is composed of 3 or 5 members of the fNIRS community who are elected to serve 3 year terms.
 The number of members should remain odd.

 **Section 4.** Meetings.
-A majority of Steering Committee members must meet at least biannually.
+A majority of Steering Committee members must meet at least biannually (twice a year).
 At least one Maintainer must be present at these meetings.
 These meetings should review the following:
 - Any pending releases or critical changes
 - Project priorities and progress towards goals
 - Delegation of resources (i.e maintainers' attention) towards completion of goals